laixintao/uwsgi-docs/Cheaper.rst

 ``busyness`` cheaper algorithm
 ------------------------------

-.. note:: This algorithm is optional, it is only available if the ``cheaper_busyness`` plugin is compiled and loaded.
+.. 注意:: This algorithm is optional, it is only available if the ``cheaper_busyness`` plugin is compiled and loaded.

 This plugin implements an algorithm which adds or removes workers based on average utilization for a given time period.
 It's goal is to keep more workers